ThomasTavernier/Improve-Crunchyroll/docs/en/description.md

  - Backup/reset settings

 New:
- - Add integration options with MyAnimeList and AniList
- - Add the broadcast date of the next episode
+- Hide banner after last episode

 Support new version of Crunchyroll.
 Feedbacks are welcomed!